snairvasudev/Case-Study-CE880/README.md

 This study is to determine the impact of EDA and feature engineering on the accuracy of machine learning algorithms in predicting whether a booking will be cancelled based on available data

-The code involved the following steps
+The code involved the following steps:

   Exploratory Data Analysis (EDA)
   Data Cleaning and Preprocessing
   Training Model